johnhuichen/snitch/README.md

 ```
 [proc_targets]
-"lutris" = 'John is being lazy and playing lutris'
+"foo" = 'John is being lazy and playing foo'
-"foobar" = 'John is being lazy and playing foobar'
+"bar" = 'John is being lazy and playing bar'
 ```

 ## Run snitch on startup (Linux)